Last Updated on October 17, 2025 by teamobn

 This design helps prevent water damage and rotting wood.
 Debris slides right off to prevent buildup.
 You spend less time maintaining the roof and more time with your flock.
 The angled construction also aids airflow under the eaves.
 It supports hot weather ventilation.

-Build a better home for your chickens by downloading the free plan here.
+Build a better home for your chickens by downloading the free plans.

 Try the Premium Plan